yagmurx/VigenereCipher/README.txt

 Why mod26?
 Because English Aphabet has 26 characther, if we want to make a Turkish Vigenere Cipher, we should use mod29 for this step.
 Hence mod26 ‘S’ is always has an alphabet index.

 Also I made an inovation in this code.
-Normally if your word has 12 character and your keyword has only 5, you must write this for 2+ 2/5 times.
-However I added a mod code for this problem, one time writing is enough now.
+Normally if your word has 12 character and your keyword has only 5, you must write this for 2 + 2/5 times (total 12 character).
+However I added a mod code for solving this problem, writing once is enough now.

 *****User Guide*****
 Our only limitation is size of sentence.
 It is 50 but it will increase easily (with define limit code)